Cord Cutting Guides, News, and Reviews

-Although Cox’s availability is scattered in pockets throughout the US, they still offer service to 18 states.
-If you’re in the military, you’ll see Cox internet a lot, beacuse Cox serves areas around major military bases like Norfolk Naval Base and Marine Corps Recruiting Depot (MCRD) in San Diego.
+Although Cox’s availability is scattered in pockets throughout the United States, they still offer service to 18 states.
+If you’re in the military, you’ll see Cox internet a lot: Cox serves areas around major military bases like Norfolk Naval Base and Marine Corps Recruiting Depot (MCRD) in San Diego.

 Frontier offers DSL internet service in 26 states and serves 10 million more people than Cox.
 Unfortunately, their faster, more reliable service, Frontier FiberOptic, is only available in four states.

 Cox offers advertised speeds of up to 940 Mbps, and its real-world speeds tend to edge out Frontier's in most areas where the two ISPs compete.
 Frontier holds its own in areas where the ISP is able to offer its fiber network, which allows for faster speeds than older DSL technology.